WildFeedback: Aligning LLMs With In-situ User Interactions And Feedback: Implementation Details

 \section{Implementation Details}

 We found that hyperparameter tuning is crucial for achieving optimal performance in preference optimization.
 Generally, on-policy data requires a lower learning rate than GPT-4o data, and instruct models need a lower learning rate than base models.
-Specifically, Mistral and Gemma \citep{gemmateam2024gemma2improvingopen} require a lower learning rate than Phi 3 and LLaMA 3.
+Specifically, Mistral and Gemma \citep{gemmateam2024gemma2improvingopen} require a lower learning rate than Phi 3, LLaMA 3 and Qwen 2.
 Initially, we followed the Zephyr setup \citep{tunstall2023zephyrdirectdistillationlm}, which employs a learning rate of 2e-5 for supervised fine-tuning (SFT).
 However, we found that our models quickly collapsed, failing to generate sensible outputs after just a few dozen iterations.
 After conducting a grid search on the hyperparameters for both SFT and DPO training, we discovered that while it is acceptable to use a larger learning rate for training base models, a much smaller learning rate is required for instruct models, likely due to the various annealing techniques applied during the post-training process \citep{parmar2024reusedontretrainrecipe}.
 We also explored NLL regularization \citep{liu2024iterativelengthregularizeddirectpreference} with a regularization strength of 0.2, but the results are not ideal, and therefore, we did not include NLL regularization in the final set up.
 We trained all the models using LLaMA Factory \citep{zheng2024llamafactory}, a unified efficient LLM finetuning framework.
+LLaMA Factory is licensed under the Apache-2.0 License.
 The following is the hyperparameters we used in our final experiment.

 \paragraph{SFT Training.} For SFT training, we trained all the models for 1 epoch with a batch size of 128, a learning rate of 5e-6, a linear warm-up ratio of 0.1, and a cosine learning rate scheduler.
-Better results may be achievable by decreasing the learning rate for Mistral.
 Additionally, it is recommended to use a higher learning rate (e.g., 2e-5) if you are fine-tuning from the base models.
+It takes about 8 A100 GPU hours to finish.

 \paragraph{DPO Training.} For DPO training, we trained all the models for 1 epoch with a batch size of 32, a learning rate of 5e-7, and $\beta = 0.1$.
 All other hyperparameters remained the same as in the SFT training.
+It takes about 24 A100 GPU hours to finish.